Hussain Jawad: Arrest and the Ongoing Trial

 On Monday, February 16 at around 1:30 am local time masked police in plain clothes accompanied with riot police raided the house where Hussain lived together with his wife and a two-year-old son and arrested him without any explanations.

 On February 18, Mr. Jawad was taken to the Public Prosecution without his lawyer or family being informed.
 The Public Prosecution ordered the release of Mr. Jawad pending trial on charges of "illegal gathering" and "rioting".
 However, he was not released but taken back to the CID to confess on a new case & other charges.

 Hussain Jawad allegedly "confessed" to a number of charges when he appeared before the Public Prosecution again on 21 February.
 Later, on 23 February, he told the Public Prosecution that he had been tortured at the CID, including by being beaten, deprived of sleep, forced to stand for a prolonged period in a cold room, insulted, humiliated and threatened with rape and sexual assault, and forced to "confess".
 He was questioned by the Special Investigation Unit (SIU), the body mandated to investigate and bring to court allegations of torture and other violations by the security forces, and told them he was tortured and threatened with further torture if he withdrew his confession.
 There is no information on the outcome of the SIU investigation into Hussain Jawad's torture allegations up till now.

 Hussain stood trial on 17 March before a Lower Criminal Court in Manama, the capital of Bahrain, on charges of "collecting and receiving money from home and abroad without authorization".
-He was tried together with two other individuals in the same case, whom one is the Kuwaiti MP Abdulhamid Dashti.
+He was tried together with two other individuals in the same case, of whom one is the Kuwaiti MP Abdulhamid Dashti.
 Hussain Jawad denied the charges and told the judge he was tortured when in custody of the CID.
 On May 19, 2015 Hussain was released from prison and the cases against him were adjourned to May 29 and November 7.